 German shepherds are not hypoallergenic.
 This means that they shed a lot throughout the year.
 These hairs carry dander which bothers people with allergies.
 The good thing is that you can still own a German shepherd even if you have allergic reactions.

-Read on to understand how you can reduce dander in your dog and house, and the possible factors that can lead to excessive shedding.
+Read on to understand how you can reduce dander in your home and outdoor dog house, and the possible factors that can lead to excessive shedding.

 What Makes German shepherds not Hypoallergenic?

 German shepherds have a double coat that sheds all through the year.
 In the hot seasons, they shed a lot to help them stay cool.
 The shed fur contains pet dander which reacts with people with allergies.

 Pet dander sticks into a dog’s fur.
 Whenever you pet your GSD, it will stick on your hands.
 If you do not wash your hands after petting your dog, the dander will spread to everything else that you touch.

 Factors That Contribute To Excessive Shedding in GSDs